RoxasShadow/ShareThis/README.md

 ShareThis - A minimal pastebin engine with Sinatra and sqli
 =============================
-It requires the follow gems: sinatra, sqli3 and htmlentities.
+It requires the follow gems: sinatra, haml, sqli3, coderay and htmlentities.

-First of run it, edit the URL in the 5th row.
+First of run it, edit the URL in the 6th row.